MSSP2022MA615/Final-project/README.md

 Part2:

-The bus and subway transit files can be downloaded through here.
+The bus and subway transit files can be downloaded through links below.

 Bus: